Civil Engineer Technician

 Assistant County Engineer

-•Bachelor’s Degree in Civil Engineering with at least four years of practical experience preferred.
+•Bachelor’s Degree in Civil Engineering with at least 10 years of practical experience preferred.

 •Registered Professional Engineer in the State of Illinois.